katalon-studio-samples/salesforce-katalon-sample/README.md

 # Introduction:

-This project demonstrates how katalon studio helps users to automate the Salesforce applications
+This project demonstrates how katalon studio helps users to automate the Salesforce applications. it conatins some of the test cases for Lead, Case & Account Management.
+The Dashboard Management test cases contain an example for the iframe.

 # Requirements